JamFox/quartz.jamfox.dev/content/Why Everyone Is Quitting Their Job To Play Call of Duty.md

 2:02:38 "I think our broken view of man as an inherently lazy beast is driven by the simple fact that we've come up in a grotesque system in which our concept of work is synonymous with the empty, soul-crushing, intellectual prisons that are our modern-day work and school; that we know we would abandon in a heartbeat <...> if we weren't coerced into it by threats to our survival."

 2:04:32 Point is gov already prints money, why not use it on people instead of wars and weapon R&D?
+Jobs will be lost to automation and there just will not be jobs for everyone nor will there be a need for them, UBI is the solution.

-2:06:35 Employers who depend on wage slaves should go out of business
+2:05:53 Employers who depend on wage slaves should go out of business.
+UBI will lift leverage to employees who will have the freedom to walk away from abusive employers.

 2:08:00 I give a shit you exist!

-2:09:23 Great minds flourished in isolation with freedom to pursue their interests
+2:09:23 Great minds flourished in isolation with freedom to pursue their interests in self directed manners.
+Great minds seem to have come from a freedom to choose and shape their days, environments and doings according to their whims and desires allowing them to flourish.
+"Let's unlock the Beethoven in each of us!"

 2:12:15 "YOU are a beautiful flower.
 YOU will thrive and the world be a better place for having tasted your nectar."

-2:13:11 The American Super PAC and money in politics
+2:13:11 The American Super PAC (anyone can donate as much money to any politician as they want, legal corruption) and money in politics.
+"Imagine a killstreak reward that would let you write new rules into the game." - IRL the ones that hold the power make the rules for the powerful.

-2:19:14 Gamers are the only ones who truly understand how stupid of a game we're playing right now
+2:19:14 Gamers are the only ones who truly understand how stupid of a game we're playing right now.
+Just as gamers roar against bad game updates, people should roar at the bad policies IRL.

-2:29:49 People are losing faith in the system
+2:29:49 People are losing faith in the system that is no longer working for them, exists just to bleed them dry for the benefit of the top.

-2:30:26 "A system that is wholly unreliable.
+2:30:26 "People are dependent on a system that is wholly unreliable.
 A system that takes everything from you when times are good, and leaves you with nothing when the going gets rough."

-2:32:56 The importance of video games as a surrogate activity
+2:31:18 "This must be done non-violently, violence is unethical and also ever strengthens the system by giving it an excuse to increase its power and delegitimize its detractors."
+Yet marches and protests don't accomplish a lot besides minor increase in outreach, this is the laziest and least effective method of activism.

+2:32:56 "What would we do if this was a videogame?"
+If a game is broken: we stop playing it.
+The importance of video games as a surrogate activity.
+Usually unemployment is devastating to mental health, yet gamers somehow actually significantly happier instead.
+Games provide infinite value for little money, they include different kinds of challenges to overcome, ways to improve and train oneself, facilitate socializing over the world: easy to tolerate not participating in the workforce.

 2:36:30 "We told everyone to be selfish.
 People are listening.
 And now the oligarchs are doing Pikachu face."